 Sighah refers to a verbal or non-verbal agreement or conduct that signifies the offer and acceptance of the gift of Hibah.
 It is bound by the following:

-There is offer and acceptance
+- There is an offer and acceptance

-No preconditions exist on the asset(s).
+- No preconditions exist on the asset(s).

-No specific time frame is attributed as a term for the asset(s).
+- No specific time frame is attributed as a term for the asset(s).

 The revocation of Hibah is not permissible unless it involves the endowment of an asset(s) between parents to their children or from grandparents to their grandchildren.